 You can head out for a day trip, or stay overnight at the Namu’a Island Beach Fales.
 They are off the grid, open fale style accommodations with incredibly welcoming hosts.
 Sea turtles are very commonly seen on the boat ride to the island, as well as when snorkeling around the island.

 To Sua Ocean Trench

-One of the highlights often featured in Samoan tourism guides is the To Sua Ocean Trench, and this natural wonder did not disappoint us.
+One of the highlights often featured in Samoan tourism guides is the To Sua Ocean Trench.
+This natural wonder did not disappoint!
 To Sua was formed from the roof collapse of an ancient lava tube, and is now one of the most unique swimming holes in the world.

 Steep cliffs covered in tropical vegetation lead down to the tidal waters.
 Aim for higher tides when visiting, and be careful with bringing kids into the water.
 Depending on the day, the currents back and forth inside the trench can be extremely powerful.

 A steep set of steps descends down to a wooden ladder, with a platform at the bottom for lounging or jumping.